Each and every year, we know the score. As soon as November arrives, the shops are full of reminders: we need to buy our Christmas presents.

 Bearing this in mind, today’s guide isn’t designed to solve all of your problems.
 However, the following hacks should help you conquer those last few days before Christmas.
 Plus ensure that everyone in your circle has a gift for the big day.

 It’s a bit of a cliche, but fail to plan, and you’re planning to fail.
 Particularly in 2020, where you probably haven’t ventured to the shops on many occasions, it can become very easy to get distracted.
 This is where self-discipline is key.

-Firstly, take a list on your big, last minute shop.
+Firstly, take a list with you when you do your big, last-minute shopping.
 You might not know exactly what you are buying everyone, but at least have an idea of who you are buying for.

 Secondly, set a time limit.
 Again, as most of us haven’t been to the stores as much as we would have liked this year, it’s very easy to lose track of time once you have found the gifts for everyone who you have planned to buy for.
 In the interests of saving money, and valuable time when it comes to the next step of wrapping these gifts, keep a close eye on your watch throughout.

 Everyone has a go-to shopping district.
 If you are based in London, the choices are endless, with the common choice being Covent Garden.